 If we're going to start somewhere, let's start there.

-There's there is no, I don't see anybody anywhere going out there liking at all what they saw.
+There is no, I don't see anybody anywhere going out there liking at all what they saw.

-You know, I think that shocked rightly so the conscience of good people all across the country.
+You know, I think that shocked, rightly so, the conscience of good people all across the country.

-And we now know that there's a murder, second-degree murder charge against the officer involved in the incident and the other officers that were surrounding their charge with aiding and abetting in record time.
+And we now know that there's a murder, second-degree murder charge against the officer involved in the incident and the other officers that were surrounding their charged with aiding and abetting in record time.

-But so as a result now we have the Minneapolis City Council announcing a veto proof push to disband.
+But so as a result now, we have the Minneapolis City Council announcing a veto-proof push to disband.

-So I guess they're gonna disband it.
+So I guess they're going to disband it.

-We're committed to engaging with very every willing community member in the city of Minneapolis over the next year to identify what safety looks like for you.
+We're committed to engaging with every willing community member in the city of Minneapolis over the next year to identify what safety looks like for you.

-Um so what are you going to do?
+So what are you going to do?

 You had Senator Mitt Romney, he was there.

-Uh Congresswoman Omar was there.
+Congresswoman Omar was there.

-You know, you have groups of people saying black lives matter, and then you have the group Black Lives Matter, and in many instances, then you have agitated groups.
+You know, you have groups of people saying Black Lives Matter, and then you have the group Black Lives Matter.

-Black Lives Matter had talked about, remember that well, we might police our own communities and we might arm ourselves, and I'm not sure what that would look like, but if you remember, this this is now long-standing with Black Lives Matter.
+Black Lives Matter had talked about, remember that, well, we might police our own communities and we might arm ourselves.

 You know, what do we want dead cops?